 Canadian Relevance

-This study covers a Health Canada-recognized indication for hyperbaric oxygen therapy, specifically delayed radiation injury.
+This study covers a Health Canada-recognised indication for hyperbaric oxygen therapy, specifically delayed radiation injury.

 Study Limitations